After a Natural Disaster: Ending Isolation

 - How you see other family members isolating themselves.

 After disasters, help is often needed on a number of fronts.
 And, each person or family is different depending upon their circumstances.
-Check out the 17 short pieces on the Tough Financial Times webpage for information or suggestions that might help you.
+Check out the 17 fact sheets on the Getting Through Tough Times webpage for information or suggestions that might help you.

 People who isolate themselves often need an incentive to get back into social routines.
 Think about what routines they have dropped that you could help them recover.
 Can you pick them up for church?
 Drive them to the grocery store?
 Meet them for coffee?